 The estate-planning attorneys at DiBella Law Offices, P.C., have experience helping fellow Bostonians plan for the future.
-Call us today at (617) 870-0907 to set up a free consultation at 8 Faneuil Hall Marketplace on the third floor.
+Call us today at (617) 870-0907 to set up a free consultation.
 We can go over the documents that you need to ensure your own care and the distribution of your personal belongings after you pass.

 What Is an Estate Plan?

 An estate plan is a group of documents that will be used during the distribution of your estate, or to dictate the care that you receive in the event that you become incapacitated.
 Making an estate plan allows you to consider the care that you desire near the end of your life, who you would like to oversee your care, and the distribution of your property after you pass.

 Your "estate" is comprised of real estate, bank accounts, stocks, securities and other investments, life insurance policies, and personal property such as vehicles, jewelry, artwork, or other collectibles.
 There are several documents that we can assist you with to be certain that your plan provides as much information and clarity as possible for your loved ones: